AmaanOMO/AmaanOMO/README.md

 # 💫 About Me

 🛠️ **Currently working on**
-Buildback (founder–investor platform), BlueScore (UB grade analytics), and sharpening my full-stack dev skills.
+Matchy AI and sharpening my full-stack dev skills.

 🤝 **Looking to collaborate on**
-Open-source tools, early-stage startups, or hackathon projects with great energy.
+Open-source tools, early-stage startups, or hackathon projects

 🧠 **Need help with**
 Design systems, marketing growth loops, and building a clean React/Node stack.